fortinetdev/terraform-provider-fortios/website/docs/guides/fgt_policymove.html.md

     ```
     We can find that policy 4 has been moved to after 7.

-## Last words
+## Conclusion
-If you need to move a policy urgently, option II is the better choice.
-If you want to be consistent with Terraform, then option I is the better choice.
+If a policy needs to be moved urgently, option II is the better choice.
+If the configuration needs to be consistent with terraform, then option I is the better choice.
 Option III just provides an another additional method.
-You can choose one of these methods to move a policy according to your needs.
+Choose one of these methods to move a policy as needed.